 Stephen Walford was prophetic when he wrote to the dubia cardinals,

 “You may or may not be aware that there is a growing section of traditionalists and even some conservative Catholics who see you as the standard bearers for the rejection of this papacy.
 I know from experience that some of it is deeply troubling.
 The abuse from many, including those who run websites and Traditionalist blogs aimed at the Holy Father and those who are loyal to him, is nothing short of satanic.
 You are their role models and that is an intolerable situation.
 In reality, there is no confusion but only outright rejection and defiance towards the legitimate Pope and his magisterial teachings.
 If all the Cardinals had accepted and defended Pope Francis’ clear teaching, there would have been no fuel for the dissenting fire.”

 This message also applies to the theologians and prominent Catholics who support the dubia and similar initiatives.
 The dubia were a spark that ignited a spirit of rebellion against the pope, and it was inevitable that it would lead some to embrace schismatic ideas.

 But that’s another discussion for another day.

-The main point of this post is to is that if you are someone who criticizes Francis and his papacy, you should think twice before defending this letter.
+The main point here is to point out that even papal critics should think twice before defending this letter.
 Understand what this letter is saying.
 Read it and comprehend it, don’t just endorse it because it criticizes the pope.
 If ecclesial community in the Church is important to you, you should not defend this letter.
 Also, please understand that giving in to this spirit of rebellion can ultimately lead to harmful and irreparable division in the Church.